ophub/amlogic-s9xxx-armbian/build-armbian/documents/armbian_software.md

 | 307 | KVM                   | [Home](https://virt-manager.org/) | -    | KVM (for Kernel-Based Virtual Machines) is a complete virtualization solution for Linux with virtualization extensions.
 The virt-manager application is a desktop user interface for managing virtual machines through libvirt.
 It primarily targets KVM VMs, but also manages Xen and LXC (linux containers).
 KVM virtual machine can install [OpenWrt](https://github.com/unifreq/openwrt_packit), Debian, Ubuntu, OpenSUSE, ArchLinux, Centos, Gentoo, KyLin, UOS, etc. |
 | 308 | PVE                   | [Home](https://github.com/pimox/pimox7) | https://IP:8006 | Proxmox Virtual Environment is an open source server virtualization management solution based on QEMU/KVM and LXC.
 You can manage virtual machines, containers, highly available clusters, storage and networks with an integrated, easy-to-use web interface or via CLI. |

-## Software Center Instructions
+## Instructions for Using the Software Center

-Login in to armbian → input command:
+Login to the Armbian system → enter command:

 ```yaml
 armbian-software
 ```

-A list of currently integrated software quick installation/management will be displayed, such as:
+The current list of integrated software for quick installation/management will appear, such as:

 ```yaml
 root@armbian:~# armbian-software